-However, although this is usually the most frequent use of Benadryl or diphenhydramine in dogs, it can also be used in many other cases:
+However, although this is usually the most frequent use of Benadryl or diphenhydramine in dogs.
+It can also be used in many other cases:

 - It is effective enough to prevent dizziness.

-- Like other antihistamine medications that treat skin problems in humans, Benadryl also treats hives in dogs
+- Like other antihistamine medications that treat skin problems in humans.
+Benadryl also treats hives in dogs

 - Finally, Benadryl can also be used to counteract the side effects of other treatments.
 In these cases, it is more essential than ever that the veterinarian should decide whether or not it can be taken as it increases the risk of overexposing our dog to chemicals.

-On the other hand, it should notice that, due to the sedative properties of this drug, its use is not recommended in animals that are destined for various jobs, such as rescue dogs, rescue dogs in collapses, or carrying out activities that require his maximum physical and mental attention.
+On the other hand, it should notice that, due to the sedative properties of this drug.
+Its use is not recommended in animals that are destined for various jobs, such as rescue dogs, rescue dogs in collapses or carrying out activities that require his maximum physical and mental attention.

-Benadryl for Dogs: recommended Doses
+Benadryl for Dogs Recommended Doses

-We must remember that dogs are not human beings, and therefore the doses for them may differ from ours.
+We must remember that dogs are not human beings and therefore the doses for them may differ from ours.
 In general, they vary depending on the age and weight of the dog.
 It is not advisable to give Benadryl to small or small dogs.

 In general, the recommended dose of Benadryl for our dog is 0.4-0.8 mg per kilo of animal weight.
 This means that if the animal weighs 10 kg.
 The recommended dose will be between 12.5 and 25 mg.
 It can give a maximum of 2 or 3 times a day.
 Every 8 or 12 hours if symptoms persist.
-It should note that these data are general and that the dose depends on each case.
-More than anything, these data serve to know the doses that we should never overcome; but, in any case, the veterinarian must decide.
+You should note that these data are general and that the dose depends on each case.
+More than anything, these data serve to know the doses that we should never overcome but, in any case, the veterinarian must decide.

 It is best to give the medicine to the dog by mixing the tablet directly with its food, even coating it with a flavor that the animal likes especially.

 Of course, you have to follow the veterinarian’s recommendations to the letter.
-We must pay attention to the exact doses, and not give more shots than those recommended to the dog.
+We must pay attention to the exact doses and not give more shots than those recommended to the dog.
 Although we believe that it is not doing all the desired effect.

 If administered correctly, the possible side effects of Benadryl are usually quite mild.
 In some cases, a greater state of drowsiness can observe.
 Since it is an antihistamine that can have depressant effects on the central nervous system.
 The somnolent effects of the medication on the dog may decrease as it gets used to its intake.

-Other side effects that can observe are diarrhea, lack of appetite, mood swings in the dog, or dry mouth and the continued need to drink.
+Other side effects that can observe are diarrhea, lack of appetite, mood swings in the dog or dry mouth and the continued need to drink.

 - Give this medication to dogs that are allergic to diphenhydramine.